-Measure J - In November 2018, voters passed an initiative requiring the District to, if and when feasible, acquire all the water supply and distribution facilities of California American Water.
-The District assembled a team of experts to examine feasibility and to report its findings in mid-2019.
-The District reported on the initial findings that an acquisition is economically feasible in November 2019.
-The Board voted in December 2019 to approve the second phase of the feasibility to be completed by July 2020.
+Measure J - In November 2018, voters passed an initiative requiring the District to acquire the local water supply and distribution facilities of California American Water, if feasible.
+The District assembled a team of experts to examine feasibility and reported on the initial findings that an acquisition is economically feasible in November 2019.
+In 2020, the District prepared an environmental impact report, operations plans, and an application to the Monterey County Local Agency Formation Commission (LAFCO) to "activate" the District's authority to provide water service directly to end-use customers.